ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 In a lot of video games, the main character uses a weapon to make their way through the game world.
 "Weapon" can mean a gun, an axe, or even a magical tomato grenade.

-Programming a weapon can be the most complicated part of making a game, but to make that easier, CORE™ comes with a built-in weapon system!
+Programming a weapon can be the most complicated part of making a game, but to make that easier, Core™ comes with a built-in weapon system!

 **Time to complete:** 15 minutes

 **Skills you will gain:**

-- how to create a functioning weapon in CORE
+- how to create a functioning weapon in Core
 - how to use Multiplayer Preview Mode effectively
 - how to create templates that can be used in weapons

 ![A Sniper Rifle](../../img/EditorManual/Weapons/holdingWeaponNew.png "Cool armed chicks always make a game better."){: .center}

-In CORE, a `weapon` is an `equipment` type of object that can be created in any Core project.
+In Core, a `weapon` is an `equipment` type of object that can be created in any Core project.

 There are a lot of differences between a piece of `equipment` and a `weapon`, but the main difference is that all weapons come with two built-in `ability` objects that handle the main use of the weapon.